 Project Management, WP0 - WP0 is dedicated to the global coordination of the project, and to the project setup.
-The project will be managed by a Managing Committee (MC), formed by the Project

-Coordinator and by the coordinators of individual workpackages.
+The project will be managed by a Managing Committee (MC), formed by the Project Coordinator and by the coordinators of individual workpackages.
 In total, the MC will thus comprise four individuals.
-The MC is responsible for monitoring the development of workpackage activities with respect to what is planned, reviews reports from all actions undertaken, and is responsible for producing and submitting to the EC periodic progress reports for the whole project.
+The representative from Beneficiary 1 - BMRZ- will be responsible for monitoring the development of workpackage activities with respect to what is planned, reviews reports from all actions undertaken, and is responsible for producing and submitting to the EC periodic progress reports for the whole project.
 (T0.1, D0.1-0.3).
-The MC is also responsible for overviewing all financial matters related to the project as well as for financial reporting to the EC.
+Beneficiary 1 will overview all legal and financial matters related to the project as well as for financial reporting to the EC.
 (T0.2).
-To guarantee self sustainability of e-NMR in the medium and long term, the MC will initiate contacts with national funding bodies, potential industrial partners, national e-infrastructure operators and other possible stakeholders, in order to devise means for technical and financial support and to set up collaborations.
-(T0.3).
+The consortium will strive to guarantee self sustainability of e-NMR in the medium and long term.
+It is foreseen that approximately two FTEs will be needed after the end of the e-NMR project to guarantee the maintenance and update of the e-NMR platform.
+Therefore, the MC will seek contacts with national funding bodies, potential industrial partners, national e-infrastructure operators and other possible stakeholders, in order to devise means for technical and financial support and to set up collaborations.
+A crucial step in this direction, also in the light of the organization of the EGI project, is the integration of each of the three NMR nodes of eNMR into their respective National Grid Initiatives (NGIs).
+Partner 4 will be an important guide in this process.
+Interactions will also be established with the Life Sciences specific support center (SSC) (T0.3).
+Additional strategies to guarantee the long-term sustainability of e-NMR include: